-The Company's Board of Directors is responsible for the other information.
-The other information comprises the information included in the Directors' report, but does not include the financial statements and our auditor's report thereon.
-The Directors' report is expected to be made available to us after the date of this auditor's report.
+The other information comprises of the Directors' report (but does not include the financial statements and our auditors' report thereon) which we obtained prior to the date of this auditors' report.

-- Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon. - In connection with our audit of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained during the course of our audit or otherwise appears to be materially misstated. - When we read the Directors' report, if we conclude that there is a material misstatement therein, we are required to communicate the matter to those charged with governance as required under SA 720 'The Auditor's responsibilities Relating to Other Information'.
+- Our opinion on the financial statements does not cover the other information and will not express any form of assurance conclusion thereon.
+We have nothing to report in this regard. - In connection with our audit of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained during the course of our audit or otherwise appears to be materially misstated. - If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
+We have nothing to report in this regard.